 This was in agreement with the study done by Abd-El Mohsen et al., (2019), who conducted a study in Egypt entitled "Effect of nursing rehabilitation guide on outcomes of patients undergoing lumbar discectomy" reported that there was a highly statistically significant difference between patients' knowledge before and after the rehabilitation program.
 This finding agreed with a study performed by Mohammed & El-Fadl, (2021), who stated that more than half of the studied patients have poor knowledge levels regarding vertebral disc at the preprogram phases.
 But there was an improvement in post-program implementation whereas more than threequarters of them have a good level of knowledge regarding IVD.
-Also, there were highly statistically significant differences between pre and post-program While, implementation. disagreed with Mohamed et al., (2022), who stated that, there was an improvement in a satisfactory knowledge level of post-program implementation compared to the control group.
+Also, there were highly statistically significant differences post-program between pre and disagreed with implementation.
+While, Mohamed et al., (2022), who stated that, there was an improvement in a satisfactory level knowledge post-program of implementation compared to the control group.